foundation-model-stack/fms-acceleration/README.md

 For example:

-- QLoRA: xx % token throughput increase on 1 GPU
+- QLoRA: xx % token throughput increase on 1 GPU as compared to using Hugging Face BNB QLoRA
-- QLoRA: xx % token throughput increase on 2 GPU
+- QLoRA: xx % token throughput increase on 2 GPU as compared to using Hugging Face BNB QLoRA
-- QLoRA: xx % token throughput increase on 1 GPU
+- GPTQ-LoRA: xx % token throughput increase on 1 GPU as compared to using Hugging Face BNB QLoRA
-- QLoRA: xx % token throughput increase on 1 GPU
+- GPTQ-LoRA: xx % token throughput increase on 2 GPU as compared to using Hugging Face BNB QLoRA

 **This package is in BETA and is under development.
 Expect breaking changes!**
 ](https://github.com/foundation-model-stack/fms-acceleration/invitations)